Estimated reading time: 8 minutes

 4. Some Didn’t Consider Themselves “Holocaust Survivors”

-For decades after the war, a (mostly) unspoken hierarchy of suffering emerged among European Jewish immigrants.
-It went like this: those who endured ghettos, concentration camps, or fought in the resistance were considered “Holocaust survivors.”
-Those who spent the war in hiding or who emigrated in the 1930s before the deportations were not.
+For decades after the war, a mostly unspoken hierarchy of suffering emerged among many European Jews who emigrated to the U.S. It went like this: those who endured ghettos, concentration camps, or fought in the resistance were considered “Holocaust survivors.”
+Those who spent the war in hiding, or who emigrated in the 1930s before the deportations, were not.

 Today, the United States Holocaust Memorial Museum defines a “Holocaust survivor” broadly to include any person, Jewish or non-Jewish, who was